 God’s mission for him is to lead and guide men into true freedom in Christ!
 He feels a strong connection to this verse which speaks of his life journey, “But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.”
 1 Cor 1:27

 Peggy is a courageous woman.
 Her obedience to God has broken open the floodgates for countless numbers of women and men to come to healing from their abortions, including twentyTHREE61’s Executive Director, Donna Brendel.
 She wants to do God’s will, and nothing more or less, giving Him all the glory.
 Peggy is passionate about studying God’s Word daily and has a no-nonsense way of stating God’s truth at just the right time, without hesitation, while still maintaining a loving attitude in her deliverance.

 She is also passionate for her family, giving them first priority and modeling Christ-like behaviors for them to follow.
-She teaches 5th & 6th graders in her church, and witnesses to her family and friends at every opportunity.
 She and her husband are beautiful foster and adoptive parents.

 Peggy serves in the prison ministry with us, and is a lead facilitator for our local Rachel’s Vineyard Retreat.
 She has presented her healing journey for the Janesville Pregnancy Helpline’s banquet, another host of the Rachel’s Vineyard Retreats.
-She was a panel speaker for our recent banquet, sharing her story and God’s redemptive work in her life with compelling, edge-of-your-seat intensity.
+She has been a panel speaker for our banquets and other events, sharing her story and God’s redemptive work in her life with compelling, edge-of-your-seat intensity.
 She is an inspiring, Spirit-led speaker, offering challenging wisdom along with comedic flare.

 Board President and Co-Founder